keepkey/keepkey.js/README.md

 Run `yarn build` to create `umd`, `commonjs`, and `browser` bundles in the `/dist` direcory.

 Run `yarn make:example` to build, and copy browser bundles to the `/example` static site.
-You can then deploy the the `example` directory to a webserver with `https` so `u2f` works.
+You can then deploy the the `example` directory to a webserver with `https` so `WebUSB` works.
 For example: `yarn make:example && now example`

 #### Updating `device-protocol` proto's